 I haven’t changed majors since being at UA; I think this double major set is a great fit because it combines the humanity of political science (why do humans think this way) with the mathematics of economics (let’s calculate the outcome of peoples’ choices).

-What do you like about studying political science and economics at UA?
+What do you like about studying your majors at UA?

 I love the professors in both departments.
 Both departments are very different, but both have professors who love what they do.
 I’ve been fortunate to do research in both departments; instead of hijacking the research and making students do the grunt work, professors let students run projects, support them, and help them get published!